amabilisifi/supermario/README.md

-# Super Mario Bros Java Implementation
+# Super Mario Java Implementation

-A Java-based implementation of the classic Super Mario Bros game.
+A Java-based implementation of the classic Super Mario Bros game with among us themed.
 This project recreates the nostalgic platforming experience of the original Nintendo game with modern programming techniques.

 ## 🎮 Features